-Under the Freedom of Information Act public authorities are required to respond to requests no later than 20 working days.
+The UK’s Freedom of Information Act is very clear.
+Public authorities are required to respond to FOI requests no later than 20 working days after they were made.

 Some requests can take a long time to answer, there may have to be many exchanges between FOI officers and staff in departments where the information is stored, and they may have to consider a range of exemptions.